-Rev. Marti Keller is the affiliated minister with the Unitarian Universalist Women’s Federation and an independent consultant on congregational ministry.
+Rev. Marti Keller is the consulting minister for the Auburn Alabama UU Fellowship, the affiliated minister with the Unitarian Universalist Women’s Federation and an independent consultant on congregational ministry.
 Prior to this, she was the associate minister at the Unitarian Universalist Congregation of Atlanta, focusing on social justice, denominational work, small group ministry, and adult education.
 She has been both a parish and community minister, serving congregations in the Mid-South since 1998.
 She has been a guest speaker in many pulpits, including Dublin, Ireland, and San Miguel De Allende, Mexico.
 She is also a past president and current Board member of the Unitarian Universalists for Jewish Awareness.

 Rev. Keller is endorsed by the Humanist Society as a Humanist Celebrant.
 Endorsed Humanist Celebrants are the clergy of the Humanist Society (American Humanist Association) and are authorized to both act as legal officiants at weddings and to conduct memorials and perform other ceremonial functions.